caravel-tool/caravel/README.md

 ## How it works:

-The first step is to install Caravel on your server using `npm install -g caravel`, then you can create a new folder and add a caravel.json to it (it doesn't matter where you're going to create this folder as its only going to keep the configuration and temp files, but its important for your user to have permission on in the folder).
+The first step is to install Caravel on your server using `npm install -g caravel`, then you can create a new folder and add a `caravel.json` to it (it doesn't matter where you're going to create this folder as its only going to keep the configuration and temp files, but its important for your user to have permission on it).

-An example of a caravel.json config file would be:
+An example of a `caravel.json` config file would be:
 ```json
 {
     "name": "My Project",